 Retirement Pay Calculator

-Your military retirement pay depends on three factors:
+Your military retirement pay comes down to three things:

 Military pay and compensation

-2. Your “High-3” average (average of your highest 36 months of basic pay)
+2. Your “High-3” average (the average of your highest 36 months of basic pay)

 3. Your years of creditable service

-If you entered service before January 1, 2018 and did not opt into BRS, you’re under the legacy High-3 system.
+If you entered service before January 1, 2018 and didn’t opt into BRS, you’re under the legacy High-3 system.
+And frankly, a lot of people think it’s the better deal if you’re staying for 20+.

-Monthly Retirement Pay = High-3 Average × 2.5% × Years of Service
+Monthly Retirement Pay = High-3 Average x 2.5% x Years of Service

 Years of Service Multiplier High-3 of $6,000 High-3 of $8,000 High-3 of $10,000